From the Publication Manual of the American Psychological Association, 6th edition, chapter 1:

 - discussion: summary, interpretation, and implications of the results.

-To search PsycINFO for empirical studies, there is a limit on the Advanced Search screen, toward the bottom:
+To search PsycINFO for empirical studies, there is a limiter on the Advanced Search screen, toward the bottom titled "Methodology" where you can select "Empirical Study" as a desired option:

 Note: selecting that option does not guarantee all your results will be exclusively empirical studies.
 You'll need to read the article very carefully to ensure you have found original research.
 Further, you may need to track the citation backward to find the citation for the original research (This is a research strategy called cycling.)
 See the video link on the left for a demonstration of how to search methodologies in PsycINFO.